 The Constitution of the World Health Organization enshrines “…the highest attainable standard of health is a fundamental right of every human being.”
 The right to health includes access to timely, acceptable, and affordable, health care of appropriate quality.

-The Sadanah Foundation aims to build sustainable access to health care and education in low resource settings by identifying, funding, and promoting grassroots organizations.
+The Sadanah Foundation aims to build sustainable access to health care and education in low resource settings.

 Healthcare: a human right or a privilege ?